minhyeok2001/Diffusion/ddpm_ddim_cfg/README.md

 I found that it aligns to the observations from the original DDPM paper:

-the authors reported that training a \mu predictor with a simple MSE loss does not converge,
+the authors reported that training a mean predictor with a simple MSE loss does not converge,

 indicating that mean prediction requires additional constraints or different loss formulations to work properly.